owinogabriel/greatfrontend/README.md

 As a passionate Frontend Developer, I'm constantly learning and pushing myself to build better, more accessible, and maintainable interfaces.
 GreatFrontEnd challenges offer a structured, hands-on way to sharpen my skills and gain confidence in my frontend workflow.

 This repository is a reflection of:
-- 📈 My learning journey
+- 📈 My learning journey.
-- 💻 My commitment to clean, modern UI development
+- 💻 My commitment to clean, modern UI development.
-- ⚙️ My growth in JavaScript/TypeScript, React,Nextjs and CSS frameworks
+- ⚙️ My growth in JavaScript/TypeScript, React,Nextjs and CSS frameworks.

 ## 🧱 Tech Stack